 The Strategy Center is deeply grateful for the initiative of LAUSD Superintendent Austin Beutner, LAUSD Board Members Monica Garcia and Jackie Goldberg, and MTA Board Members Mayor Eric Garcetti, Supervisor Hilda Solis, and City Councilman Mike Bonin for the possibility of Free Public Transportation for all LAUSD Students as early as this September.
-This has not passed at the MTA yet.
-This is a terrific initiative and the Bus Riders Union, along with our Taking Action student leaders at Roosevelt, Augustus Hawkins, and Ouchi High Schools, is very happy to be a visible part of that broad coalition.
-We have also been in conversation with MTA CEO Phil Washington who has been thoughtful and sympathetic to the general direction of lower fares and increased service.
+This has not passed at the MTA yes.
+This is a terrific initiative and the Bus Riders Union, along with our Taking Action student leaders at Roosevelt, Augustus Hawkins, and Ouchi High Schools, is very happy to be a critical and visible part of that broad coalition along with Community Coalition and Move L.A Manual Arts.

-There are profound environmental and climate change improvements that can be won through Free Public Transportation.
-This would dramatically increase public transportation use, significantly reduce auto use, and dramatically reduce air toxins, criteria pollutants, and greenhouse gas emissions from autos Under the present $100 a month pass and $1.75 for a one way ticket auto purchases among low-income workers have increased by 400% and MTA ridership is down at least 10 percent.
+Free Public Transportation would dramatically increase public transportation use, significantly reduce auto use, and dramatically reduce air toxins, criteria pollutants, and greenhouse gas emissions from autos.
+We know for sure that free public transportation would at least DOUBLE the MTA’s present 450 million annual one ways trip to 900 million.
+We also know that under the present punitive and egregious fares—$1.75 one way, $100 a month pass—auto purchases among low-income workers have increased by 400% and MTA ridership is down at least 10 percent.
 Free Public Transportation is a civil rights, human rights, women’s rights, income equality, and climate justice victory for all.